aws-samples/drs-template-manager/README.md

 Part of this solution is creating lambda functions which need to make API calls to  DRS, EC2, and S3.
 It is required to have a role with the proper permissions to access all three services.
 You can create a role with the provided 'policy.json' in order to give the solution the proper API access.

-The policy has been created to only allow the minimum required permissions to ensure the solution is functional.
+The policy has been created to only allow the minimum required permissions to ensure the solution is functional:

+* "s3:PutObject"
+* "s3:GetObject"
+* "drs:DescribeSourceServers"
+* "ec2:ModifyLaunchTemplate"
+* "s3:ListBucket"
+* "ec2:CreateLaunchTemplateVersion"
+* "drs:GetLaunchConfiguration"

 # Usage